Course Descriptions

 COMG 1040: Managing Microsoft Outlook Email

-Learn to focus on the principles of communication and learn how to organize an email inbox and structure emails for effective and professional responses.
+Learn to focus on the principles of communication and learn how to organize an email inbox and structure emails for effective and professional responses, and understand the many functions of Microsoft Outlook in a professional setting.

 ITSW 1022: Microsoft Excel